Gai Jatra: Celebrations

 In the Hindu religion, Gai (Cow) is sacred like a Lakshmi and viewed as a mother.
-The children of those whose families had passed away would come out to Hanuman Dhoka Palace and the Newar priest performs the prayers for those passed.
+The children of those whose families had died would come out to Hanuman Dhoka Palace and the Newar priest performs the prayers for those passed.
 The children usually wear long skirts and must have a tulle belt around their waist with the ends hanging on both their right and left sides that drag on the ground while walking.
-It is necessary that they drag because it touches the ground (Earth) for the loved ones who passed away to ascend from Earth to heaven.
+It is necessary that it drag because it touches the ground (Earth) for the loved ones who died to ascend from Earth to heaven.
 This is a festival of dragging clothes while walking.
-The children also wear head dresses that have a cow drawn on them which is important, and they wear a moustache drawn on their faces.
-The Jatra is supposed to be religious for the Newar community to help loved ones pass from Earth to heaven and also to cheer those who are left behind.
-The parade of drag is done in the morning by children and in the evening with caricature and stand up comedy by Hanuman Dhoka Dabali for grieving Queen and others.
+The children also wear headdresses that have a cow drawn on them which is important, and they wear a moustache drawn on their faces.
+The Jatra is supposed to be religious for the Newar community to help loved ones pass from Earth to heaven and cheer those left behind.
+The parade of drag is done in the morning by children and in the evening with caricature and stand-up comedy by Hanuman Dhoka Dabali for the grieving Queen and others.

-Since the 1600s, the caricatures and jokes have evolved and also includes political satires to make it more interesting on TV shows, usually the male standup comedians wear female clothes and perform both male and female parts of the play, this is a fun event for the Newar community as well as for all other Nepalese communities.
+Since the 1600s, the caricatures and jokes have evolved and also include political satires to make it more interesting on TV shows, usually the male standup comedians wear female clothes and perform both male and female parts of the play, this is a fun event for the Newar community as well as for all other Nepalese communities.

 Gai Jatra in different cities

-Gia Jatra is mainly celebrated in the cities of Kathmandu valley—Kathmandu, Patan, and Bhaktapur.
+Gai Jatra is mainly celebrated in the cities of Kathmandu valley—Kathmandu, Patan, and Bhaktapur.
 The celebrataion of the festival has also spread to other parts of the country which have a significant Newar community.

 Kathmandu

-Kathmandu is considered to be the main source of this festival because the king who started this festival was from this city.
+Kathmandu is considered the main source of this festival because the king who started this festival was from this city.
 After the show presented to the queen was a success, it became an annual program to present the queen with this festival.
-As time passed on and as the king and queen died, the festival has been passed on from generation to generation.
+As time passed and the king and queen died, the festival was passed on from generation to generation.
 In Kathmandu, people celebrate it with much happiness and many more programs than those in Patan.
-The procession goes around the city to different parts of the suburbs and the inner urban areas to present the devotion to their loved ones.
+The procession goes around the city to different parts of the suburbs and the inner urban areas to present their devotion to their loved ones.
 The people involved in this profession get small packets with fruits, sweets, oats, and other food items to help them on their tour around the city by many people watching the festival and by their loved ones.